wrathagom/Big-Beautiful-Screens/README.md

 - **Custom fonts** - set font family and color globally or per-panel
 - **Message persistence** - new viewers see the last message immediately
 - **Admin dashboard** - view all screens, active viewers, copy credentials, reload or delete screens
+- **Multi-page support** - screens can have multiple named pages that rotate automatically
+- **Page rotation** - configurable timer to cycle between pages with per-page duration overrides
+- **Ephemeral pages** - temporary pages that auto-expire after a set time

 ## Quick Start